gjtorikian/html-proofer/README.md

 Pass in `:parallel => { enable: false }` to disable parallel runs.

-On the CLI, you can provide the `--parallel` argument.
+On the CLI, you can provide the `--parallel` argument to set the configuration.
 This is parsed using `JSON.parse` and mapped on top of the default configuration values so that they can be overridden.

 ## Configuring caching